HandsOnDataViz/book/docs/HandsOnDataViz.md

 that feeds data into the Leaflet Storymaps demo above.
 </p>

-TODO: DECIDE if we should add links to gallery of examples, such as:
+TODO: DECIDE if we should create gallery of examples with thumbnail images or links:

-<a href="https://jhsgh.github.io/storymap/" class="uri">https://jhsgh.github.io/storymap/</a>
+-   <a href="https://jhsgh.github.io/storymap/" class="uri">https://jhsgh.github.io/storymap/</a>
-and
+-   <a href="https://www.mappingtheuppermissouri.com/" class="uri">https://www.mappingtheuppermissouri.com/</a>
-<a href="https://www.mappingtheuppermissouri.com/" class="uri">https://www.mappingtheuppermissouri.com/</a>
+-   <a href="https://kensingtonremembers.org" class="uri">https://kensingtonremembers.org</a>
-and
+-   <a href="https://www.weneedtotalkabouttheborder.eu" class="uri">https://www.weneedtotalkabouttheborder.eu</a>
-<a href="https://ericayhayes.github.io/leaflet-storymaps-with-google-sheets/" class="uri">https://ericayhayes.github.io/leaflet-storymaps-with-google-sheets/</a>
+-   <a href="https://www.laurentgontier.com/Storymap_Normandie/" class="uri">https://www.laurentgontier.com/Storymap_Normandie/</a>

 ### Tutorial Outline